nbogie/neill-microbit-neopixel-demos/README.md

 | 121  | stop p1 colour cycling    |
 | 122  | stop p2 colour cycling    |
 | 130  | remote button prss of "start game" |

+### Challenges for 2p Racer LEDs

+* make sound for the game by receiving an interpreting radio messages
+* * using micropython: say "ready, steady, go",  (remember to cut off the start of makecode-origin radio bytes before interpreting as numbers) (femi did this for me at Science Museum's first CoderDojo)
+* make a remote control for the game, using microbit's a, b, shake, etc.
+* make a remote control with kitchen foil and cardboard
+* make your own race game - perhaps against the clock, initially.

 ## Notes about GitHub Pages (for Neill)